Genocs/genocs-library/src/Genocs.Security/README.md

 # .NET Core Base library

 This package contains a set of base functionalities designed by Genocs.
-The libraries are built using .NET standard 2.1.
+The libraries can be used on both .NET6 and .NET7.

 ## Description